FREE travel industry event empowered through inclusivity

 But this does not diminish the natural beauty that hikers will get to see as the trail is characterised by awesome riverine scenery with age-old Matumi, Tree Fuschia, Sycamore Fig, Natal Mahogany, Mopani, Leadwood and Tamboti trees do provide some cover against the harsh Lowveld sun.

-and insect repellent are still necessities, as are other vital items such as toilet paper, matches, plastic bags (for refuse and in case of rain) and a torch (with spare batteries).
+However, hats, a sufficient supply of sunblock and insect repellent are still necessities, as are other vital items such as toilet paper, matches, plastic bags (for refuse and in case of rain) and a torch (with spare batteries).
 Hikers are also required to bring their own medical kits with their personal medical requirements and a blister kit is highly recommended.
 Naturally, comfortable hiking shoes or boots are a necessity, as are spare laces and sufficient clothing, including socks.

-provided with more detailed information about the trail itself and an equipment checklist.
+During the booking process, hikers will be provided with more detailed information about the trail itself and an equipment checklist.
 Before the trail, there will be a compulsory gear check and hikers might be requested to leave non-essential items at Olifants Camp if the weight of their backpacks is too heavy.

-The trail costs R9 600 for eight people
+The trail costs R9 600 for eight people.

 Source: Sanparks / March 2006 (incl picture)